 In topological map construction, to reduce measurement noise, we firstly apply binarization and morphological opening to filter out noise points.
 Then, the skeleton of topological map is extracted by thinning $\bm{M}_{\textit{img}}$ \cite{r39} in a traversing manner with 3$\times$3 matrix.
 The extracted skeleton elements are set to 1, and other elements are set to 0.

-In semantic map construction, referring to the processing of ROSE$^2$ \cite{r23}, the construction procedure consists of the following steps.
-Firstly, structural features and wall lines of the environment are extracted from $\bm{M}_{\textit{img}}$.
-Secondly, based on the structural features and wall lines, the geometric shapes of different regions are reconstructed.
-Finally, different regions are assigned with different semantic numbers and colors.
-The semantic region information is feed back to the module of semantic-aware autonomous navigation to support the generation of $\bm{P}_\textit{s}$ and the evaluation of $\bm{P}_\textit{i}$.
+In semantic map construction, referring to the processing of ROSE$^2$ \cite{r23}, the procedure involves: 1) extracting structural features and wall lines of the environment from $\bm{M}_{\textit{img}}$, 2) reconstructing geometric shapes of regions based on these features, and 3) assigning semantic ID and color to each region.
+Since the four types of maps share a common coordinate system, it is sufficient to obtain the robot's location in the semantic map to identify the semantic ID of the current region.
+We then query and provide the frontiers and $\bm{P}_\textit{i}$ of that region to the semantic region aware autonomous navigation module to generate $\bm{P}_\textit{sem}$ and evaluate $\bm{P}_\textit{i}$.